espressif/esp-idf/examples/system/light_sleep/README.md

 - Timer: wake up the chip in 2 seconds
 - EXT0: wake up the chip if a button attached to GPIO0 is pressed (i.e. if GPIO0 goes low)
-- UART0: wake up the chip when the uart rx pin (default GPIO6) receive more than 3 edges.
+- UART0: wake up the chip when the uart rx pin receive more than or equal to 3 rising edges.

 The example also prints time spent in light sleep mode to illustrate that timekeeping continues while the chip is in light sleep.